bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 ### My HD2 won't charge! (just installed MAGLDR)

-If MAGLDR was just installed, note that it cannot charge the battery.when fully powered off; your HD2 will only charge once it has booted into an operating system.
+If MAGLDR was just installed, note that it cannot charge the battery when fully powered off; your HD2 will only charge once it has booted into an operating system.
 That's why it is imperative to have your battery more than 50% charged when first installing MAGLDR.

 Your phone is not dead yet, though.
 Just buy a cheap external battery charger and your HD2 will work again.
 It's also advantageous to have two or more batteries so that you can just switch them out and lose the downtime of having to plug in your phone.